MarkBulloch/notesNomura/trainingCalls.md

         a+:1];
     x}
 ```
+complex soloution which Ryan developed, try find simpler way to achieve this
 ```q
 removeHandles["tqb"!(110 112i;enlist 110i;110 101i);110i]    // using integers in this example, should work the same for longs
 t| ,112i